 King Jigme Dorji, 1953–72

 Most people agree that the father of the contemporary Bhutan is King Jigme Dorji Wangchuck.
 He instituted amazing changes throughout his rule that changed the United States and provided ideas for its future.
 Among these changes were creating a legal tool, building bridges and roads, starting hydropower projects, and boosting tourism.
-He also had a significant part in Bhutan's UN admittance in 1971.
+He also had a significant part in Bhutan's UN admission in 1971.

 The institution of monarchy